mzaidi59/docs/_posts/2020-07-24-mind_your_word.md

 it literally translates to 'Sing a little and give listening to me.'
 The Korean sentence is very similar.
 >'노래를좀불러주세요 /Norae jom bullawjuseyo'

-### To ask if someone has done something or to recommend something new
+### Have you ever/ Try this
-In Urdu, one would commonly say, "Ye pahle kabhi karke dekha hai?/ Ye khake dekha hai?" which literally translates to, "Have you ever done and seen this?/ Have you ever eaten and seen this?"
+In Urdu, to ask if someone has done something, one would commonly say, "Ye pahle kabhi karke dekha hai?/ Ye khake dekha hai?" which literally translates to, "Have you ever done and seen this?/ Have you ever eaten and seen this?"
 Interestingly, this is exactly the same for Korean.
 > '치킨 먹어봤어요?
 Chickin Mawgobwassawyo?'

 which means "Have you ever tried Chicken?" but a literal translation would be, "Have you eaten and seen Chicken".